 Crashed December 15, 1942

-Built by North American in Ingelwood, California.
-Ferried overseas via Hawaii to Australia.
+Built by North American Aviation (NAA) in Inglewood.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

 Assigned to the 3rd Bombardment Group, 90th Bombardment Squadron.
 No known nose art or nickname.